Use case: Advantages

-Use cases constitute a powerful, user-centric tool for the software requirements specification process.
-Use case modeling typically starts from identifying key stakeholder roles (actors) interacting with the system, and their goals or objectives the system must fulfill (an outside perspective).
-These user goals then become the ideal candidates for the names or titles of the use cases which represent the desired functional features or services provided by the system.
-This user-centered approach ensures that what has real business value and the user really want is developed, not those trivial functions speculated from a developer or system (inside) perspective.
+Use cases can function as a user-centric tool for the software requirements specification process, helping developers think through a user's potential needs.
+Use case modeling typically starts from identifying the key stakeholders (actors) who will interact with the system, and their goals or objectives they will want to meet by using the system.
+These user goals then inform the construction of use cases which the system should be designed to fulfill.
+This user-centered approach is intended to determine that the system is developed in a way that is valuable and aligned with user needs, rather than tailored to the developer's insider perspective.

-Use case authoring has been an important and valuable analysis tool in the domain of User-Centered Design (UCD) for years.
+Use case authoring is an analysis tool in the domain of User-Centered Design (UCD).